tomchaplin/tomchaplin.github.io/_portfolio_entries/2018-10-04-Control-Systems-in-Kerbal-Space-Program.md

     <hr class="midrule">
 </figure>

-Figure 4 shows how this system as evolves over time, there is a clear issue.
+Figure 4 shows how this system evolves over time; there is a clear issue.
 The controller is only aware of the current error in the system so it keeps wildly overshooting the set state and the point ends up oscillating around the set state.
 The reduction of the amplitude of these oscillations is due only to the damping in the system from air resistance.
 After finely tuning the gain, a proportional controller might be acceptable in some applications, but it would make for a very nauseating flight for Jeb and may even shake the craft apart.

 #### PID control